dpi/user_password_randomizer/README.txt

 In case of emergency, you should be able to login with uid 1 using a login url generated via `drush uli`.

+Do not install this module if you cannot use drush.